Share:

 A Grant of Probate is a Court order granted to the Executor and confirms the validity of the Will.
 It provides the executor with the power to carry out their duties in distributing the estate in accordance to the Will.

-If the deceased own property in their own right (unless owned as a joint tenant), a Grant of Probate is required to be obtained the Supreme Court.
+If the deceased own property in their own right (unless owned as a joint tenant), a Grant of Probate is required to be obtained from the Supreme Court.
 Nursing homes or other aged care facilities often also require a Grant Probate to release the refundable accommodation deposit/bond, and banks will require Probate if the amount of money in the accounts is over a certain value threshold.

 Obtaining a Grant of Probate can be a confusing process and involves drafting a number of court documents.
 Our estate team has the experience to guide and assist you throughout this process.